Ph.D., Columbia University

 Susan Laxton’s interests range across the alternative art practices introduced by the European avant-gardes of the 20th century, among them photography, collage, photomontage, and automatic or chance-based processes – all practices that emphatically challenged the conventions of traditional mediums like sculpture and painting.
 Photography, as a medium simultaneously engaged with technology, mass media, documentation and art, has been central to her understanding of modern and contemporary art as both a model for and challenge to the visual arts from the medium’s inception to its digital present.
-Professor Laxton has received fellowships from the Institute for Advanced Studies, Princeton; the Hellman Foundation, and Princeton University.
-Her work has appeared in such publications as October, Critical Inquiry, and History of Photography, and in numerous catalogs and edited volumes.
-Professor Laxton’s book, Surrealism at Play, came out with Duke University Press in 2019, and she is currently at work on a new manuscript: Post-Industrial Photography, as well as an edited volume on play and art.
+Professor Laxton has received fellowships from the Institute for Advanced Studies, Princeton; the Hellman Foundation, The Gould Foundation, and the Borchard Foundation.
+Her work has appeared in such publications as October, Critical Inquiry, History of Photography and Transbordeur, and in numerous catalogs and edited volumes.
+Professor Laxton’s book, Surrealism at Play, came out with Duke University Press in 2019, and she is currently at work on a new manuscript: Juxtographers, as well as an edited volume on play and art.

 2004 Ph.D., Columbia University, Department of Art History and Archaeology